Cuprate/cuprate/books/protocol/src/p2p_network/levin/protocol.md

 # Protocol Messages

 This chapter describes protocol messages, and documents the current protocol messages.
+Protocol messages are used to share protocol data like blocks and transactions.

 ## Levin

 All protocol messages are in the notification levin format.
-Although there are some messages that fall under requests/responses levin will treat them as notifications
+Although there are some messages that fall under requests/responses, levin will treat them as notifications.

-This means requests will NOT set the [expect response bit](./levin.md#expect-response) and responses will set the return code to [`0`](./levin.md#return-code).
+All admin messages are in the request/response levin format.
+This means requests will set the [expect response bit](../levin.md#expect-response) and responses will set the return code to [`1`](../levin.md#return-code).

 ## Messages